 Some of these suburban districts (or Whole Foods districts, if you prefer) have made headlines in recent years.
 In 2018, Democrats flipped the Virginia 10th District – a district that includes Fairfax County, a very wealthy suburb of Washington D.C.
 The North Carolina 9th District held a high-profile special election in September 2019.
 The North Carolina 9th includes Mecklenburg County, a wealthy suburb of Charlotte, North Carolina.
 While the Democrat in the North Carolina 9th lost the election by a few points, the race signaled suburban voters shifting towards the Democratic Party.

-Because the Indiana 5th Congressional District will be open with no incumbent running, candidates from both major parties rushed to enter Indiana's most watched Congressional race in the 2020 cycle.
+Because the Indiana 5th Congressional District will be open with no incumbent running, candidates from both major parties rushed to enter Indiana's closely watched Congressional race.